junxit/us-congress-bills-111/metadata.md

 - 2009-02-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1053)
 - 2009-02-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1053)
 - 2009-02-09 — Referred to the House Committee on Education and Labor.
+- 2009-02-10 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.